-Provide proof of participation by the Subrecipient in quarterly meetings with whole community stakeholders (i.e., fire, law enforcement, health and health care coalitions, public works, public and private sector, and Volunteer Organizations).
+Provide proof of participation by a representative of the Subrecipient in quarterly meetings with whole community stakeholders (i.e., fire, law enforcement, health and health care coalitions, public works, public and private sector, and Volunteer Organizations).
+EMPG funded personnel are encouraged to participate in these meetings.